aniket-bhadra/django-backend-systems/notes.md

 - **`wsgi.py`** → Used for deploying with WSGI servers (traditional synchronous requests).
 - **`asgi.py`** → Used for deploying with ASGI servers (supports async features like WebSockets).

 These files are needed when deploying Django with production servers.
-WSGI/ASGI servers work as a bridge between Python web apps and web servers.
-The wsgi.py and asgi.py files act as entry points for those servers to communicate with your Django app.
-Both types of servers can run Django apps, but ASGI supports additional features like WebSockets and async operations
+We deploy Django apps on WSGI or ASGI servers.
+WSGI/ASGI servers handle HTTP requests and convert them into Python function calls that Django understands.
+The wsgi.py and asgi.py files are the entry points that tell these servers how to load and run your Django application.

 Django follows the **MVT (Model-View-Template)** architecture:

 - **Model** → Handles database (data structure).
 - **View** → Handles logic (processes requests, fetches data).
 - **Template** → Handles UI (HTML, frontend rendering).

+### Why are SSR web apps built with Django a little slower than web apps built with Express or Next.js?
+Django SSR can be slower than Express/Next.js because while Node.js handles HTTP requests directly, Django uses WSGI servers that do conversion work (HTTP ↔ Python function calls) - though this isn't a major bottleneck since it's just a lightweight calling convention.
+The real performance difference comes from JavaScript's V8 engine being faster than Python's interpreter and Node.js's event loop handling concurrent requests more efficiently than Python's traditional threading model, though Django now supports ASGI for async operations and the performance gap has narrowed with modern Python web servers.

 # VIEW